Labour Contract Law of the People's Republic of China: The Law

 While the enforcement of the law and its efficacity is sometimes questioned, the labor contract law promised to enable workers to get their employment granted only on basis of a contract, provide guidelines for standing working hour regulations of maximum 40 hours per week, non-tolerance for delayed payment of wages, relaxations in terms of paid leave etc.

+Background

+The All-China Federation of Trade Unions (ACFTU) had the major role in advancing the Labor Contract Law.
+The ACFTU drafted the law and proposed it to the National People's Congress.
+The NPC conducted research trips to regions with labor-intensive industries like Guangdong.
+After multiple rounds of formal discussions and informal negotiations and consultations, the law was passed.

 Amendment

 The Standing Committee of the 11th National People's Congress adopted the decision on the Revision of the Labor Contract Law of the People's Republic of China ('Amendment').
 The Amendment will take effect July 1, 2013, with the claimed intention to provide better protection to workers employed by labor dispatching agencies.